seanmacavaney/zlib-state/README.md

 pip install .
 ```

-Tested on ubuntu/macos/windows with python 3.6-3.10.
+Tested on Ubuntu/macOs/Windows with Python 3.7-3.12.

 ## GzipStateFile